mayerrobert/jmurmel/mlib.md

 - hashref, gethash
 - svref, bvref, bit, sref, char
 - values

+### Macro: psetf
+    (psetf pair*) -> result

+Since: 1.4.6 todo values-places are broken

+Takes pairs of arguments like `setf`.
+The first is a place and the second is the value that is supposed to go into that place.
+Returns the last value.

+If more than one pair is supplied then the assignments of new values to places are done in parallel.

+Similar to CL's `psetf` except: similar to `setf` the return value is the multiple-values returned by the storing form for the last place, or nil if there are no pairs.

 ### Macro: incf, decf
     (incf place delta-form*) -> new-value